 Alumni can contribute to a student’s academic and professional development by sharing their own experiences.
 Having alumni mentor students assists them in identifying their career goals and in developing lifelong friendships.

 In the GSE newsletter, you will find information about career events and workshops on campus.
 This is another adequate support for you after graduating from this University.
-A list of all new internship and job postings is also included.
+A list of all new internships and job postings is also included.

 Harvard University is the oldest institution of higher learning in the country and is known for having one of the largest and most respected alumni networks.
-If you want to become a member of solid alumni with diverse members, attending Harvard will give you such perks.
+If you want to become a member of a solid alumni with diverse members, attending Harvard will give you such perks.

 Featuring more than 360,000 members, the alumni network encourages alums to network, volunteer, and stay connected to the campus and community.
-Additionally, alumni can take advantage of the school’s lifelong learning services, research centers, libraries and continue to take part in clubs.
+Additionally, alumni can take advantage of the school’s lifelong learning services, research centers, and libraries and continue to take part in clubs.

 The Harvard alumni network, volunteer, and give back to the community while supporting current students through clubs and programs.
 Crimson Career is the job board where graduates can post internships and job opportunities.

 The program also offers resume reviews and job interview practice through Firsthand Advisors, which provides mentoring and job-search advice.
 These are some helpful resources for you when you finish your education years.
 The Harvard Alumni Association (HAA) holds events worldwide, symposia, reunions, and club activities for its members.